ragesaq/gamergraf/README.md

 ###  Instrumentation software
 #### MSI Afterburner
 You need to run this for the monitoring services provided - http://download.msi.com/uti_exe/vga/MSIAfterburnerSetup.zip
+*Note: If you have a 1080ti I would recommend at least Afterburner v4.4 beta 7

 #### MSI Afterburner Remote Server
 Provides a simple web service that exposes the Afterburner monitored data for collectd to grab - http://download.msi.com/uti_exe/vga/MSIAfterburnerRemoteServer.zip